qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 The |mActionSimplify| :sup:`Simplify Feature` tool allows you to reduce the number of vertices of a feature, as long as the geometry doesn't change.
 With the tool you can also simplify multi-part features.
 First, select a feature.
-It will be highlighted by a red rubber band and a dialog where you can define a tolerance in map units or pixels will appear. |qg| calculates the amount of vertices that can be deleted while maintaining the geometry using the given tolerance.
+The vertices will be highlighted in red while the color of the feature will change and a dialog where you can define a tolerance in map units or pixels will appear. |qg| calculates the amount of vertices that can be deleted while maintaining the geometry using the given tolerance.
 The higher the tolerance is the more vertices can be deleted.
 After gaining the statistics about the simplification just klick the :guilabel:`OK` button.
-The tolerance you used will be saved in |qg| settings so that you can use it the next time you want to simplify a tolerance in your project.
+The tolerance you used will be saved in |qg| settings so that you can use it the next time you want to simplify a geometry in your project.

 Add Ring